 How do these medications compare to current medications and to each other?

 These medications present a new mechanism for improving drainage of fluid out of the eye.
 They both have shown to lower pressure significantly and compare well to current medications.
 As they work in a unique way, these medicines may have the potential to further lower eye pressure in patients already using other glaucoma medications.

 What are potential side effects of these medications?

 The most common side effects are typically mild and limited to the eye.
 Vyzulta has side effects similar to the latanoprost component alone, including redness in and around the eye, eyelash growth, permanent darkening of iris color, and irritation.
 Rhopressa may cause redness and irritation as well as pigmentation in the cornea, which tends not to affect vision.

-Article by Mark Werner, MD.
-Dr. Werner is an ophthalmologist and glaucoma specialist caring for patients at Delray Eye Associates in Delray Beach, Florida.
-He is a paid speaker for Valeant/Bausch and Lomb and lectures on Vyzulta.
+Dr. Mark Werner is an ophthalmologist and glaucoma specialist caring for patients at Delray Eye Associates in Delray Beach, Florida.